aniray2908/satellite-esg-risk-engine/notes/README.md

 - Document methodological refinement
 - Interpret analytical results
 - Formalize cross-asset exposure scoring logic
-- Establish governance and robustness validation
+- Establish governance, robustness validation, and deployment rules

 Each document captures a distinct milestone in the development of the Satellite-Based Exposure Scoring Framework.